The Man from U.N.C.L.E. gun

 The Man from U.N.C.L.E. gun, often referred to as the U.N.C.L.E.
 Special, is a fictional firearm depicted on the popular TV show The Man from U.N.C.L.E. which ran from September 1964 until it was canceled mid-season in 1968.
-Onscreen it was a semi-automatic pistol that could be converted to a carbine-sniper rifle that could fire full automatic.
+Onscreen it was a semi-automatic pistol that could be converted to a carbine-sniper rifle that could fire fully automatic.